Jessime/Jessime.github.io/_pages/about.md

   "Never meet your heroes."
   My hipster defense is that I independently learned about Tesla while browsing the web as a kid.
   This was back when Tesla was duct taping laptop batteries to the bottom of a Lotus Elise.

   Three random reasons I like Musk:
-  * He tweeted about _Superintelligence_ by Nick Bostrum, and has clearly digested the book himself. _Superintelligence_ is one of my favorite books.
+  * He tweeted about _Superintelligence_ by Nick Bostrum, and has clearly digested the book himself. _Superintelligence_ is one of my favorite reads.
 There's a thoughtfulness in that book that I've rarely seen elsewhere.
   * He taught me to think in orders of magnitude.
   "It's more than 10 and less than 1000, so about 100."
   The world is complicated, and it's often (usually?) difficult to provide accurate estimates.
-  I've found this technique useful for my own thoughts, and for communicating how I consider variance to people who don't know what the word variance means.
+  I've found this technique useful for clarifying my own thoughts, and for communicating how I consider variance to people who don't know the word variance.
   * He cares about the future of humanity enough to put effort into increasing the likelihood that we survive.
   I don't know many who spend more than fleeting moments thinking about either the future or humanity.
   Of those that do, even fewer care.